 Electrolytes.
 What are they, anyway?

 Electrolytes are essential minerals the body uses for basic functions.
-Sodium, potassium, chloride, phosphate, and magnesium are the most widely known electrolytes.
+The most widely known electrolytes are sodium, potassium, chloride, phosphate, and magnesium.
 They’re important for motor, digestive, and neurological functions, so optimal hydration keeps all these minerals in balance.